department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

 If you need help filing a disability claim, you may want to work with an accredited Veterans Service Officer (VSO), claims agent, or attorney.
 These accredited representatives are trained and certified to help you.
-VSOs may work for Veterans Service Organizations, as well as for local government offices.
+VSOs may work for Veterans Service Organizations (which are also known as "VSOs"), as well as for local government offices.
 In addition to helping with claims, VSOs can help you understand insurance, education, vocational rehabilitation and employment, home loans, life insurance, pension, health care, and burial benefits.
 We trust these professionals because they’re trained in the claims process and can help you with VA-related needs.

 Veterans Service Organizations also advocate on behalf of Veterans and Servicemembers as well as their dependents and survivors.
 They may also provide additional resources to Veterans, such as helping with transportation to medical appointments or emergency funds.